marcusgia2505/classEx_doc/docs/Programming.rst

 .. role:: html2(code)
    :language: html

-Programs are a very useful to design dynamic games.
+Programs are very useful for designing dynamic games.
 Programs are elements of stages and therefore created like any other element (see :ref:`Develop:Define Elements`).

 .. image:: _static/program.png

-There are two types of programs, subjects and globals.
+There are two types of programs: subjects and globals.
 Subjects programs are executed for each participant, global programs are executed once for all participants.

 .. note:: It is always good to comment the code if you try to understand it later.
 Add comments with :php:`/* comment */` to your program code.

 Programming language
 ====================

 Variables and programs are specified via `PHP <https://en.wikipedia.org/wiki/PHP>`_.
 Currently, we use PHP 7.0.
 This is a well-documented standard which enables easy programming.
-Details can be found on the internet, for example `here <http://php.net/docs.php>`_.
+Details can be found on the internet, for example, `here <http://php.net/docs.php>`_.
 You can utilize the normal standard PHP functions (e.g. :php:`round(), rand(...), number_format()`,...).

-Programs are entered in an editor that comprises syntax-highlighting as well as a simple error check of the entered codes.
+Programs are entered in an editor that comprises syntax-highlighting as well as a simple error check of the entered code.

 Furthermore, the editor contains a completion system which will show you all available variables.
-If you start entering the beginning of a variable ($...) and then press Ctrl+space the automatic completion system will show you all corresponding variables and functions.
+If you start entering the beginning of a variable ($...) and then press Ctrl+space, the automatic completion system will show you all corresponding variables and functions.

-.. warning:: You can not declare own PHP functions in classEx.
+.. warning:: You can not declare your own PHP functions in classEx.

 Declaration of variables